Cuth6ert/Simple-web-server/README.md

 My sample flask web app for testing purposes.
-Created this app with of the ChatGPT.
+Created this app with help of the ChatGPT.